whamtet/simpleui/doc/index.md

 (value "../../sibling-component/parameter")
 ```

 We need to ascend two levels in the call path because the array index counts as one level.
-We can also use 'absolute' paths for simple parameters
+We can also use absolute paths for simple parameters not in the component stack.

 ```clojure
 (when (= (value "/parameter-without-path") "do")